rudraroop/RL-Constructions-Combinatorics-Disprove/observations_run_1.md

 **Observations from the runs** :

-Run 1 - 7
+Run 1 - 7 Rectangles - Gets to one killed rectangle pretty fast.
+More generations with 1 killed rectangle start popping up soon enough

-Run 2 - 9 - not learning anything beyond the first single killed rectangle generation.
+Run 2 - 9 Rectangles - not learning anything beyond the first single killed rectangle generation.
 We need a higher learning rate or more parameters in the NN probably

+To be done

 Run 3 - 9, with learning rate 0.0005